Jan Farský: Municipal politics

-In the 2018 municipal elections he ran as a member of STAN, but on the Volba pro Semily candidate list for the municipal council.
-He received the 7th largest number of preference votes of the 168 candidates running, but was not elected, and ended up as a first alternate.
-At the beginning of April 2019, following the death of his party colleague Klára Valentová, Farský succeeded her as a municipal representative.
+Farský ran as a member of STAN in the 2018 municipal elections, but on the Volba pro Semily candidate list for the municipal council.
+He received the seventh largest number of preference votes of the 168 candidates running, but was not elected and ended up as a first alternate.
+After the death of his party colleague Klára Valentová in early April 2019, Farský succeeded her as a municipal representative.

 Regional politics

-In 2008, Farsky co-founded the Mayors for the Liberec Region (SLK) party, for which he was also the chair from 2008 to 2009, and vice-chair from November 2009.
+In 2008, Farský co-founded the Mayors for the Liberec Region (SLK) party, serving as chairman until 2009, and vice-chairman from November 2009.
 He stood down as vice-chair and left the party in 2017.

 From 2008, Farsky was a member of the Liberec Regional Assembly.
 He resigned from this post upon his election to the Chamber of Deputies in 2010, and did not stand in the next regional elections in 2012.
 In regional elections in 2016, he was again elected to the Liberec Regional Assembly on the SLK candidate list.
 He resigned in January 2018, citing his workload.